 personality: list[str] # ["suspicious", "greedy", "loyal"]

-knowledge: list[str] # what NPC knows about the world
+knowledge: list[str] # what the NPC knows about the world

 relationship: str # "friendly", "neutral", "hostile"